 Before we get into the difference between Legal and Physical Child Custody, we want to make sure you understand what Child Custody is.

 Child custody is the responsibility and legal rights granted to parents by the courts.
 Typically, child custody cases take place after a divorce or separation or after a child is born and the parents are not married (or together).
 The most common aspects involved in child custody cases include things like guardianship, where the child will live, how time will be split between the parents, and the financial responsibilities involved.
+There are also matters such as a Guardian Ad Litem being appointed to your custody case that can cause additional confusion.

 There are different types of child custody arrangements, including legal custody and physical custody.